LuGomes/data-engineering/README.md

 **Relational Model**

-The software system used to maintain relational databases is a relational database management system or **RBBMS**.
+The software system used to maintain relational databases is a relational database management system or **RDBMS**.
 Invented by IBM in the late 60s.
 Structured Query Language or **SQL** is the language used across almost all relational database systems for querying and maintaining the database.
 Examples: Oracle, Teradata, MySql, PostgreSQL, Sqlite.